Job Seekers: Here’s a Step-by-Step Guide on How to Write a Good Resume

 These sacred documents represent the whole of your working life.
 They’re your first introduction to prospective employers and can make or break your chances of getting a job.

-Writing a resume isn’t too complex, but there are some important details to keep in mind.
+If you’re wondering how to write a resume, there are some important details to keep in mind.
 Use this blueprint to create a great resume that gets you noticed.